 - Pain and suffering– Proof of ongoing pain and suffering as a result of your injury

 There may be other elements that you could include in your personal injury claim.
 A personal injury lawsuit can become a very complicated matter as the actions of everyone involved must be examined meticulously to discern who is at fault.
 This is why it is best to work with an established legal professional to determine the merits of your case.
 The Law Office of Kyle W Jones works hard to obtain the maximum compensation that you may be legally entitled to receive for your injuries.

 Common Types of Personal Injuries

 According to the Center for Disease Control (CDC), more than 2 million people are injured every year in auto accidents.
 So, it’s probably no surprise that car accidents account for a large number of personal injury claims.
 There are also injuries related to workplace incidents, slip and falls, defective products, medical malpractice, and other types of accidents.
-These accidents can leave someone with injuries that cause life-long impairments, and millions of dollars are paid out to victims every single year.
+Accidents like these leave injuries that cause life long impairments in which millions of dollars are out to victims every single year.
 The most frequent injuries that victims report include:

 - Back injuries

 - Limb injuries

 Negligence in a personal injury case can also harm you in more ways than one.
 For example, if the event that was so traumatic that it caused you to develop severe emotional distress or even post-traumatic stress disorder (PTSD).
 Are you unsure if you could get compensation for your suffering?
 A personal injury lawyer can review your case and let you know if you have a basis for a claim.